Rhiw-goch quarry, Conwy: Geology

 The quarry worked slate from the Nod Glas Formation, which outcrops along the Lledr Valley.
 Through most of its length, the Nod Glas is black shale, but in the area around Dolwyddelan a syncline compressed the shales and it developed enough cleavage to be worked as slate.

 Transport

 Within the quarry, tunnels led from the pit to the mill, with hand-worked tramways to carry the rock.
 A longer tramway was built to connect to Ty'n-y-fallen quarry in 1904.
 Construction started on a long incline from the mill down to the Dolwyddelan to Betws-y-Coed road around 1877, but it was never completed.
 Carnarvonshire Council denied the quarry's application to build a tramway across the road, on a level crossing; this may have been the reason for the incline's abandonment.

 Finished product from the mill was carted across the river to Pont-y-Pant railway station over a fine slate and timber bridge.
-At the station it was loaded onto LNWR trains bound for Conwy and beyond.
+At the station it was loaded onto LNWR trains bound for Deganwy quay.